isc-projects/kea/doc/sphinx/arm/hooks.rst

        ]
    }

-Two hooks library parameters are supported:
+Two hooks library parameters for text file are supported:

 -  path - the directory in which the forensic file(s) will be written.
    The default value is ``[prefix]/var/lib/kea``.
 The directory must exist.